ArsenyOK/say-no-for-console.log/README.md

 ## Conclusion
 *After reading this article you can refuse to use `console.log()` and use new logs methods*

-**So debugging is a right thing, but don't forget to remove all console logs before pushing your code to repository**
+**So debugging is a right thing, but don't forget to remove all console logs before pushing your code to repository :smile:**